 After the determination of all the structural restraints, chemical shifts, and resonance assignment the structure of the protein is determined using the data.
 The obtained data, help the researchers to identify the local helical structures, beta-sheets, and tight turns in the amino acid sequence.
 The secondary structure obtained is used as a model, or computational methods are used for the interpretation of the tertiary structure of the protein.

 The current methods that are used to calculate the structure from NMR data include, initial metric matrix distance geometry followed by molecular dynamics calculations and variable target function algorithm supplemented by molecular mechanics energy minimization.

 Figure: The first structure of a globular protein, named bull seminal proteinase inhibitor IIA (BUSI IIA), is determined by using NMR spectroscopy in solution.

 Source: Wuthrich Kurt (1990).
 Protein structure determination in solution by NMR spectroscopy.
 The Journal of Biological Chemistry, 265 (36), 22059-22062

-A large number of resonances, an increase in linewidths, and a poor signal-to-noise ratio cause the crowding and overlapping of the spectra.
+A large number of resonances, increase in linewidths, and poor signal to noise ratio causes the crowding and overlapping of the spectra.
 So, the advanced isotopic labeling and multidimensional experiments proved to help resolve the issue.

 The latest developments have introduced a couple of techniques that help in the attenuation of the magnetization relaxation and refine protein structure.
 These techniques are transverse relaxation optimized spectroscopy (TROSY) and deuteration.